Prof. Dr. Rüdiger Hell

 In cooperation with Waters Germany the MCTP hosts and organizes several UPLC training and maintainance courses per year.
 For further details and registration please visit the Waters training course webpage:

-- We are happy to announce that the MCTP was able to acquire a new UPLC Vion IMS-QTof system in December 2016 which has been installed now.
+- We are happy to announce that the MCTP was able to acquire a new UPLC (Waters) QTrap6500+ (Sciex) system in November 2018 which has been installed now.
 We are going to implement new state-of-the-art analyses on this high-end system and will keep you updated on new services.

 Dr. Gernot Poschet